 Business registration documents.
 You will need to provide information on how your business is registered and if you have any government licenses or permits that may need to be transferred to a buyer.

 Intellectual property rights.
-This can include any copyrights, patents, domain names, logos, trademarks, etc.
+This can include copyrights, patents, domain names, logos, trademarks, etc.

 Business Operation Documents